The Merger Control Review: Austria

 Notwithstanding the above aspects, it is important to note that the vast majority of transactions notified in Austria receive merger clearance in Phase I.5 Since there is no pre-notification requirement and no 'stop-the-clock' principle under Austrian law, merger control clearance for most cases can usually be obtained within the initial four-week review period.
 Moreover, the Official Parties have introduced a Form CO also providing for a simplified filing (comparable to a Short Form CO under the European Merger Regulation (EUMR)) for merger control cases that do not exceed certain (market share) thresholds.6

-Although the Official Parties (based on their headcount)7 are rather 'small' competition authorities or enforcers compared with most of their counterparts in the European Union and at the same time have to deal with a high number of merger filings each year, they typically find a good balance between efficiency when dealing with unproblematic transactions and accuracy when dealing with cases that possibly may harm competition.
+Although the Official Parties (based on their headcount)7 are rather 'small' competition authorities or enforcers compared to most of their counterparts in the European Union and at the same time have to deal with a high number of merger filings each year, they typically find a good balance between efficiency when dealing with unproblematic transactions and accuracy when dealing with cases that possibly may harm competition.
 Therefore, despite its wide scope of application, in practice the Austrian merger control system is working quite well.

 Year in review